-In honor of Women’s History Month, we’ve put together a short list of 10 fantastic woman-owned bars and restaurants in Houston.
-While this is merely a drop in the bucket as far as the way women have contributed to the greatness of our city, we’d be remiss not to spotlight the impact of women on Houston’s incredible dining scene.
+In honor of Women’s History Month, we’ve put together a short list of 10 fantastic women-owned businesses in Houston.
+While this is merely a drop in the bucket as far as the way women have contributed to the greatness of our city, we’d be remiss not to spotlight the impact of women on Houston’s incredible culinary scene.

 At first glance, the Bosscat Kitchen & Libations gives the impression of a rough and tumble restaurant.
 The interchanging wood and exposed brick walls, overhanging scent of whiskey, and slight steampunk aesthetic makes the establishment resemble a straightforward, brick-and-mortar American grill.

 In some ways it is.
 But the Bosscat Kitchen is so much more.
 Founded by Leslie Nguyen, Bosscat’s kitchen offers a lunch, brunch, happy hour, and main menu with tantalizing options in each one.

 Cuchara is a Mexican City bistro in Houston opened since 2012.
 Created by Ana Beaven and Charlie McDaniel, the colorful restaurant offers brunch, lunch, dinner, and most importantly, drinks.
 With multiple varieties of tequila, Cuchara makes margaritas par excellence, their house one is made with Espolón blanco, Pierre Ferrand dry curaçao, and fresh lime juice.
 While there, be sure to check out its vibrant array of murals painted by Cecilia Beaven.